Key Points

 A very recent discovery, based on 2016 analyses of the Neanderthal genome, is that there were significant differences between the Y-chromosome of Neanderthals and modern humans.
 This could explain why the Y-chromosome of modern humans lacks Neanderthal genes, and would mean that nearly all successful Neanderthal-modern hybrids would be between male moderns and female Neanderthals: crosses the other direction might have been fairly inviable.

 Perhaps more unusual was the discovery at the Denisova site in south central Siberia, between Kazakhstan and Mongolia.
 Here a handful of fossils (a toe bone, a finger bone, some teeth, lots of fragments, and as of Spring 2019 a bit of skull) have been found, dated to mostly around 41 ka (but some as old or older than 51 ka and as young as 28.9 ka.)
-Essentially nothing is known of their anatomy, but their genetic material is preserved and discovered to be closer to H. neanderthalensis than to us.
-(In fact, they might arguably be an eastern variety of Neanderthal.)
+At first, nothing was known of their anatomy, but their genetic material was preserved and discovered to be closer to H. neanderthalensis than to us.

 Curiously, Denisovan DNA markers show up in modern humans, too, but ONLY in peoples of Melanesia, Polynesia, and Australasia.
 So there must have been some interbreeding between these "mystery people" and the ancestors of the southeastern branch of modern humans.